FunkeyFlo/ps5-mqtt/docs/DOCKER.md

 3. A linux-based docker host.
 The app relies on the `network_mode: host` option of docker to function and unfortunatly this option is only available on linux and not mac or windows as you can see [here][network-mode-windows].

 ## Steps
-The following steps describe how you can use a `docker-compose.yml` and a custom `run.sh` file to start the add-on.
+The following steps describe how you can use a `docker-compose.yml` to setup the add-on.

-This allows you to circumvent the default startup command, which depends on [bashio][bashio], which is only available when using the app as a Home Assistant Add-on.
-And instead provide the required configuration through the `.sh` file we will create.
-<br><br>

 *Directory structure of the example.*
 ```
 .
 │
-├─── config                     # we will need a separate directory to use as a volume
+├─── config                # we will use this folder as a volume for persisting credentials
 │    │
-│    └─── run.sh                # custom startup script
+│    └─── options.json*    # optional config file used to provide settings via .json rather than env. variables.
 │
 └─── docker-compose.yml    # configuration of our container
 ```

-### 1. Create a `docker-compose.yml` file
+### Creating the `docker-compose.yml` file
 Create a `docker-compose.yml` file with the following contents.

-The example uses the architecture "`amd64`" in the `image` reference, but you should of course adapt this to match that of the instance that you're running docker on.
+The example uses the architecture "`amd64`" in the `image` reference, but you should of course adapt this to match the architecture of the instance that you're running docker on.

 You can find the available images [here][docker-images].